Sorry, you need to enable JavaScript to visit this website.

 How to make Orange Modak

-• Step 2 In a pan, combine rice flour, MILKMAID and milk, and cook on a low flame.
+• Step 2: In a pan, combine rice flour, Nestlé MILKMAID, and milk, and cook on a low flame.
 Stir continuously until it boils.
 Add the cooked orange pulp and butter.
 Continue cooking on a medium flame until the mixture starts leaving the sides of the pan.
 Remove from flame.

 Tips to Make Orange Modak

-• Make sure you use fresh oranges while making the orange modaks.
+• Make sure you use fresh oranges while making Orange Modaks.

-• If you are a beginner, try with small quantity to avoid any kind of problems.
+• If you are a beginner, try with a small quantity.

 FAQs on Orange Modak

-1. How to avoid stickiness when making orange modak dough?
+2. How can you avoid stickiness when making Orange Modak dough?

-You can add saffron strands or nuts of your choice to garnish the orange modaks.
-Orange modak is frequently topped with dry fruits such as almonds, cashews or more to enhance the flavour.
+You can add saffron strands or nuts of your choice to garnish the modaks.
+Orange Modak is frequently topped with dry fruits such as almonds, cashews, or more to enhance the flavour.

 Recipe you might like